-This article lets users enable/disable a tag from the command line in a few easy steps.
-The document shows how to carry out this activity on Windows XP by installing DevCon.
-The link to download this is provided in the article.
-This software displays all devices and thus the user can enable or disable a device according to his requirement.
-The commands for doing this are included in the article.
+This article helps users to enable/disable a tag from the command line in a few easy steps.
+We will show you how to carry out this activity on Windows OS by installing DevCon.
+This software displays all devices and thus the user can enable or disable a device according to their needs and usually comes installed when you install WDK, Visual Studio, and the Windows SDK.

 This allows you enable/disable your internet connection (or network card) on the command line.

 PCI\VEN_1113&DEV_1211&SUBSYS_12111113&REV_10\3&13C0B0C5&0&48: Accton EN1207D Series PCI Fast Ethernet Adapter #2

 Choose a piece of the string that identifies the device, and verify it is unique:

 PCI\VEN_1113&DEV_1211&SUBSYS_12111113&REV_10\3&13C0B0C5&0&48: Accton EN1207D Ser